 UK Colloids 2017 International Colloid and Surface Science Symposium, 10-12 July 2017, Manchester

 Plenary and keynote speakers Plenary speakers are Professor Debora Berti (University of Florence and Centre for Colloid and Surface Science, Italy), Professor Vinny N Manoharan (Harvard University, USA) and Professor Paul Mulvaney (University of Melbourne, Australia).
 Professor Joseph Keddie (University of Surrey, UK) will be giving the Thomas Graham Lecture.
-The meeting has also attracted an impressive list of international keynote speakers, full details can be found on the website.
+The meeting also attracted an impressive list of international keynote speakers, full details can be found on the website.

 Meeting themes include: • Wetting • Nanoparticles • Foams/Bubbles/Emulsions and microemulsions • Colloidal suspensions • Programmable self-assembly • Biocolloids and Biointerfaces • Charcterisation of Formulated Products • Colloidal Physics • Formulation Science and Engineering

-We have selected Manchester Central as the venue for Colloids 2017.
-Manchester Central is an award-winning venue in the heart of one of Europe's most vibrant cities.
+We selected Manchester Central as the venue for Colloids 2017.
+Manchester Central is an award-winning venue in the heart of one of Europe’s most vibrant cities.
 Its vaulted arches and station clock have made Manchester Central an iconic city feature for over 130 years.